pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 **Location:** [Meervaart](https://www.meervaart.nl/meetings-events/english), Amsterdam, the Netherlands
 **Registration:** [Click here](https://forms.gle/8J1Dfdu6w2XYqXd3A)

-* _This event can be attended in-person or remotely (plenary session only), we strongly recommend to attend in person where possible._
+* _This event can be attended in-person or remotely, we strongly recommend to attend in person where possible._
 * _Only the plenary sessions can be attended remotely, break-out rooms can not be attended online_
 * _There are no costs to register or attend the conference.
 Travel, accommodation and living expenses are not covered, all attendees are responsible to cover their own expenses._